Real Estate Glossary – Property Terms and Definitions

 Buganda Land Board

-Buganda Land Board (BLB) is an expert body set up by His Majesty the Kabaka of Buganda to manage land, assets and properties returned under Restitution of Assets and Properties Act of 1993.
+Buganda Land Board (BLB) is an expert body set up by His Majesty the (King) Kabaka of Buganda to manage land, assets and properties returned under Restitution of Assets and Properties Act of 1993.
 Those properties include The Bulange, The Butikkiro, The Lubiri at Mengo, The Buganda Court Building, Official Residencies of Former Omulamuzi and Omuwanika at Mengo, Kabaka’s official 350 Square Miles of land, Banalinya’s Land, Kabaka’s lake, Namasole’s 10 Square Miles, Land Next to The Mengo Lubiri on which Buganda Ministerial Houses used to stand, Buganda Works Building at Kakeeka, all Bassekabaka’s Tombs, Nalinya’s House at Lubaga and Basiima House among others.

 A low house, with a wide-ranging front entrance with no upper floor or rooms set in the roof, classically with dormer windows.
 A bungalow originally came from Bengal province in South Asia, but now found all over the globe.